Now (streaming service): Content and channels

 Upon its UK debut in 2012, Now TV offered only films at first, adding sports in March 2013, and entertainment channels in October 2013.
 Film and entertainment channels are accessed by paying a monthly fee, and sports on an ad-hoc basis ("pay as you go").
 Unlike Sky's flagship satellite TV service, Now TV does not require a long-term contract.

 Now TV offers "passes" with a specific set of content or channels that can be watched on demand or as live TV.
-The "Entertainment" pass has general entertainment content/channels from Sky itself (e.g. Sky One) and third-parties (e.g. Syfy), whilst the "Kids" pass covers children's networks such as Nickelodeon, and a "Sky Cinema" pass offers over a thousand films from Sky Cinema.
+The "Entertainment" pass has general entertainment content/channels from Sky itself (e.g. Sky Atlantic) and third-parties (e.g. Comedy Central), whilst the "Kids" pass covers children's networks such as Nickelodeon, and a "Sky Cinema" pass offers over a thousand films from Sky Cinema.
 There is also a dedicated "Hayu" pass, and a "Sports" pass (which offers a daily or monthly option), along with a sports pass solely for mobile devices to stream live Sky Sports channels.

 The Now TV boxes and dongles have extra downloadable apps that provide access to free catch-up or streaming services such as BBC iPlayer, ITVX, and UKTV Play, as well as access to Sky Store, Netflix (added in late 2018), Peacock (added in November 2021), Sky Sports Box Office, Disney+ (added in April 2020) and YouTube.
 From Spring 2020, Now TV provided access to BT Sport, and at the same time Now TV became available for BT TV customers.

-On 28 June 2022, National Geographic departed the service as its programming moved over to Disney+.
+On 28 June 2022, National Geographic departed the service as its programming moved to Disney+.
 In its place, Now users had access to UKTV's mystery drama channel Alibi and NBC News Now, whilst customers with the Sky Cinema subscription package could access a range of films from Paramount+.